Decomposing the Effects of Crowd-Wisdom Aggregators: The Bias-Information-Noise (BIN) Model

 Date Written: February 8, 2021

-Aggregating predictions from multiple judges often yields more accurate predictions than relying on a single judge: the “wisdom-of-the-crowd effect.
+Aggregating predictions from multiple judges often yields more accurate predictions than relying on a single judge: the wisdom-of-the-crowd effect.
 But there is a wide range of aggregation methods, from one-size- fits-all techniques, such as simple averaging, prediction markets, and Bayesian aggregators to customized (supervised) techniques, such as weighted averaging, that require past performance data.
-This article applies a broad set of aggregation methods to subjective probability estimates from a series of geopolitical forecasting tournaments.
-It then uses the Bias-Information-Noise (BIN) model to disentangle three mechanisms by which each aggregation method improves accuracy: the tamping down of bias and noise and the extraction of valid information across forecasters.
-Averaging works almost entirely via noise reduction whereas more complex techniques, like prediction markets and Bayesian aggregators, work via all three BIN pathways: better signal extraction and noise and bias reduction.
+This article applies a wide range of aggregation methods to subjective probability estimates from geopolitical forecasting tournaments.
+It uses the Bias-Information-Noise (BIN) model to disentangle three mechanisms by which aggregators improve accuracy: the tamping down of bias and noise and the extraction of valid information across forecasters.
+Simple averaging works almost entirely by reducing noise, whereas more complex techniques, like prediction markets and Bayesian aggregators, work via all three pathways: better signal extraction as well as noise and bias reduction.
 We close by exploring the utility of a BIN approach to the modular construction of aggregators.

 Keywords: Bayesian Statistics, Judgmental Forecasting, Partial Information, Prediction Markets, Wisdom of Crowds